-

 Identify Consistencies

 With your data set, start looking for consistencies.
 See what they labeled their stacks (if you had them do that step), and map similar stacks to each other.
-One user might have called a “stack setting” and another might have called it an “account.”
-Those aren’t quite the same, but the contents of those stacks is at least as interesting as what they titled it.
+One user might have called it a “stack setting” and another might have called it an “account.”
+Those aren’t quite the same, but the contents of those stacks are at least as interesting as what they titled it.

 When you see consistency across 5, 6, 7 users, create a potential category in a spreadsheet or another document.
 Don’t be afraid to create several similar categories, if you see several similar results.